Our Dogs Pig Hunting

 We've kept 3 bitch pups from the last 3 litters, two out of Echo by Sakorn (Kenya & Sendai) and one out of Echo by Uzi (Vagas), all have the same high prey drive.
 These dogs are smart and fast, they're also very quiet in the bush and light on their feet which I love.
 It makes all the difference when hunting smart game.

-Well what a day, we were at Kroa before the sun was up, hunted all day with 3 jumps and no pig.
+Well what a day, we were at Kroa before the sun was up, hunted all day with three jumps and no pig.
 At 4.30pm we decided to pack up and head home.
 While stopped the dogs picked up the scent of another pig.
-They chased it two blocks over where we found it bailed on the track.
+They chased it two blocks before stopping it on the track, then it broke and headed into the scrub.

 This boar didn't have big hooks but still managed to put a few rips in Sendai.
 Sendai is an awesome finder, bailer and holds with help.